ballerina-platform/module-ballerinax-nats/nats-ballerina/Package.md

 ## Package Overview

-The NATS library is one of the standard library packages of the<a target="_blank" href="https://ballerina.io /"> Ballerina </a> language.
+The `nats` library is one of the standard library packages of the<a target="_blank" href="https://ballerina.io /"> Ballerina </a> language.

 This package provides the capability to send and receive messages by connecting to the NATS server.
-NATS makes it easy for programs to communicate across different environments, languages, cloud providers and on-premise systems.
-Clients connect to the NATS system, usually via a single URL, and then subscribe or publish messages to a subject.
+NATS makes it easy for programs to communicate across different environments, languages, cloud providers, and on-premise systems.
+Clients connect to the NATS system usually via a single URL and then subscribe or publish messages to a subject.

 ### Report Issues